-The following table sets forth certain information as of February 1, 1999 regarding the beneficial ownership of common stock by each of the selling stockholders and the shares being offered by the selling stockholders.
-Each of the selling stockholders owns less than 1% of the Company's outstanding common stock prior to the offering.
+The following table sets forth certain information as of March 24, 2000 regarding the beneficial ownership of common stock by each of the selling stockholders and the shares being offered by the selling stockholders.
 Information with respect to beneficial ownership is based upon information obtained from the selling stockholders.
 Information with respect to shares owned beneficially after the offering assumes the sale of all of the shares offered and no other purchases or sales of common stock.